Professor of Government

 Office: CFO #609

 Timothy Hoye is Professor of Government with specializations in political theory, American politics, and comparative politics with an emphasis on Japan.
 Among the courses he teaches are American government, modern political thought, politics and literature, ethical issues in global politics, Japanese culture and politics, and the senior seminar in government.
 His research focuses on the problems and prospects of modern democratic theory and on the literary artist as political analyst.
 Grants from the National Endowment for the Humanities have supported research seminars on early democratic theory at Johns Hopkins and Cornell Universities and on Japanese culture and politics at Harvard University.
 He has taught in the American Studies Program at Hiroshima University in Japan as a Fulbright exchange scholar and at Harlaxton College in the United Kingdom.
 He is the author of a textbook on modern Japan entitled Japanese Politics: Fixed and Floating Worlds.

 Professor Hoye was born in Providence, Rhode Island.
 He received his BA and MA degrees in political science at Texas A&M University – Commerce and the PhD in political science from Duke University.
 His wife Masako is from Fukuoka, Japan, and recently completed a PhD in linguistics from the University of Colorado, Boulder.
 She is currently on the Modern and Classical Languages and Literatures faculty at the University of Rhode Island.
 They have two children.
 Nathan graduated from Bard College with a degree in literature in 2012 and has begun graduate studies at UNT.
-Christopher is a Sophomore at Denison University.
+Christopher is a junior at Denison University.
 For Fall, 2014, he is studying human rights and diversity in a semester abroad program in South Africa